topepo/postcard/README.md

 coverage](https://codecov.io/gh/NNpackages/PostCard/graph/badge.svg)](https://app.codecov.io/gh/NNpackages/PostCard)
 <!-- badges: end -->

-PostCard is a package for PrOgnoSTic CovARiate aDjustment in randomised clinical trials.
-At the time of writing, the package features convenient functions for conducting analysis using prognostic covariate adjustment for GLMs.
-Let $\Psi_a=\E[Y(a)]$ be the population mean outcome under treatment $a=0, 1$, sometimes referred to as *counterfactual means*.
-We are interested in marginal effects, which are causal effects of the form
+PostCard provides tools for accurately estimating marginal effects using GLMs, including increasing precision using prognostic covariate adjustment (see introductory examples below, more details in `rctglm()` and )

+**Marginal effects** are causal effects of the form $r(\Psi_1, \Psi_0)$, where $\Psi_a=\mathbb{E}[Y(a)]$ are population mean outcomes under exposure $a=0, 1$, respectively.
+These are sometimes referred to as *counterfactual means*.

-$r(\Psi_1, \Psi_0)$.
-The package uses plug-in estimation for robust estimation of a marginal effect estimand and (CV) influence functions for robust estimation of the variance of the estimand (Rosenblum, M. and
-M. J. van der Laan, 2010: Simple, efficient estimators of treatment effects in randomized trials using generalized linear models to leverage baseline variables.
-The International Journal of Biostatistics, 6, no.
+The package uses **plug-in estimation for robust estimation of any marginal effect estimand** as well as **influence functions for robust estimation of the variance of the estimand** (Rosenblum, M. and M. J. van der Laan, 2010: Simple, efficient estimators of treatment effects in randomized trials using generalized linear models to leverage baseline variables.
+The International Journal of Biostatistics, 6, no. 1).
-1).

 ## Installation